gvwilson/sensibleadventures/cloudherd/cloudherd.md

 about the *tralpa*?
 I expect he's going to have something to say about us helping rebels."

-Indy's smile was as cold as the distant peaks.
-"I'll ask him when he wakes up."
+Indy's smile didn't reach her eyes.
+"We can ask him when he wakes up."

 ---